llvm/llvm-project/clang/docs/LanguageExtensions.rst

 Once this builtin is evaluated in a constexpr context, it is erroneous to use it in an instantiation which changes its value.

-In order to produce the unique name, the current implementation of the bultin uses Itanium mangling even if the host compilation uses a different name mangling scheme at runtime.
+In order to produce the unique name, the current implementation of the builtin uses Itanium mangling even if the host compilation uses a different name mangling scheme at runtime.
 The mangler marks all the lambdas required to name the SYCL kernel and emits a stable local ordering of the respective lambdas.